If dermatitis has set you back, we'll help you move forward

 If dermatitis is caused or brought on by work or a work-related activity, a work-related illness claim for compensation can usually be made.

-If you decide to make a dermatitis claim, your work illness solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+If you decide to make a dermatitis claim, your solicitor will take you through every step of the claims process.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

 If you are looking for information on dermatitis symptoms and treatment, see: contact dermatitis (nhs.uk).